-Decisions may be made by the PSC to alter the length of the lunch period (Article 8-2) or Secondary Teaching Load (Article 8-5-1) only after applying the decision-making standards which will be supplied for this purpose, conducting a confidential vote of the majority of the faculty, and reflecting this process on a form which will be supplied for this purpose.
+Decisions may be made by the SLT to alter the length of the lunch period (Article 8-2) or Secondary Teaching Load (Article 8-5-1) only after conducting a confidential vote of the majority of the faculty.
 Changes will not be made to the length of the lunch period or secondary teaching load without a positive majority confidential vote of the faculty.
 Information about such changes will be sent to the Instructional Issues Council for tracking purposes.